Milai Perott

-Milai Perott (born 12 April 2004) is a Bermudian professional footballer who plays as a goalkeeper for the EFL League Two side Notts County and the Bermuda national team.
+Milai Perott (born 12 April 2004) is a Bermudian professional footballer who plays as a goalkeeper for the club Notts County and the Bermuda national team.

 Career

 A product of the youth academy of the Bermudian club Dandy Town Hornets, Perott moved to England with FCV International Academy before joining Notts County's youth academy on 18 November 2023.
 On 11 September 2024, he signed his first professional contract with Notts County.

 International career

 He was first called up to the Bermuda national team for a set of CONCACAF Nations League matches in September 2024.
 He debuted with the senior Bermuda national team in a 2–2 2026 FIFA World Cup qualification tie with Trinidad and Tobago on 18 November 2025.